mth/yeti/doc/intro.rst

 first n elements from list as ``fst`` field and the rest as the ``snd`` field.

-Overridiing using 'with'
+Overriding using 'with'
 ++++++++++++++++++++++++

-A structure can be merged/overriden with another structure using the ``with`` keyword::
+A structure can be merged/overridden with another structure using the ``with`` keyword::

     > {a="foo", b=2} with {b=3,c = true}